pwang14/apple_nn_public/README.md

 # Apple-recognition neural network

+**Program originally written in January 2021.
+Project mostly based on code from Michael Nielson's book 'Neural Networks and Deep Learning'.**

 This neural network recognizes if an input image contains an apple or not.

 The parts of the code for the neural network come from https://github.com/mnielsen/neural-networks-and-deep-learning.